-Warwickshire Fire and Rescue Service will be offering businesses safety messages as part of the National Fire Chiefs Council (NFCC) UK Business Safety Week 2017.
-The week runs from 11 – 17 September and aims to make sure businesses and their staff have the information they need to prevent, protect and respond to fire incidents in the workplace.
+Warwickshire Fire and Rescue Service is shining a light on the work of the Fire Protection Team in support of the National Fire Chiefs Council (NFCC) UK Business Safety Week 2018.
+The week runs from 10 – 16 September and aims to make sure businesses and their staff have the information they need to prevent, protect and respond to fire incidents in the workplace.

 The week has been scheduled to run at a time when many businesses will be recruiting additional members of seasonal staff in the run up to the Christmas period.
 New recruits may not have the same level of fire safety awareness as permanent members of staff, and may not be aware of the steps needed to protect themselves, their customers and colleagues.
 It’s also a good opportunity to remind employers of the need to review fire risk assessments and training and make sure existing staff know the importance of fire safety.